PrestaShop/prestashop.github.io/news/_posts/2017-03-31-how-to-best-contact-us.md

 Thank you for your contribution and support to the PrestaShop community!

-We also have [a Gitter channel](https://gitter.im/PrestaShop/General) for you to join, where you can chat with other contributors, and where the team sometimes hangs out :)
+We also have [a Slack chat](https://github.com/PrestaShop/open-source/blob/master/slack/readme.md) for you to join, where you can chat with other contributors, and where the team sometimes hangs out :)

 #### Talking to the Addons team about bought modules/themes